Imagine Better Health Blog Post

 On a final note, and I can’t stress this enough: Wear sunscreen.
 Sunscreen is a must (on sunny and cloudy days)!
 Look for products with UVA and UVB protection and an SPF of at least 15 (according to the American Academy of Pediatrics and American Association of Dermatology).

 Sunscreen should be applied liberally 30 minutes before going out in the sun, and reapplied every two hours or sooner if swimming, sweating or toweling off.

-If you have any emergencies this summer, please go see the team at CHI St. Vincent or call Dr. Wilbur at 501.552.3000.
+If you have any emergencies this summer, please go to the emergency room.